geoffrich/geoffrich.net/src/posts/svelte-a11y-limits.md

 ### Documentation

 I also think Svelte could improve its documentation around accessibility.
 Currently, it only lists the available [accessibility warnings](https://svelte.dev/docs#a11y-label-has-associated-control).
-[React](https://reactjs.org/docs/accessibility.html), [Vue](https://v3.vuejs.org/guide/a11y-basics.html), and [Angular](https://angular.io/guide/accessibility) all have dedicated accessibility sections in their docs that detail various considerations, practices, and testing around accessibility.
+[React,](https://reactjs.org/docs/accessibility.html) [Vue,](https://v3.vuejs.org/guide/a11y-basics.html) and [Angular](https://angular.io/guide/accessibility) all have dedicated accessibility sections in their docs.
+These sections detail various considerations, practices, and testing around accessibility.
 Svelte could do the same, or at least link out to further resources.
 This would help developers better understand what they're responsible for.

 ### Foster a culture of accessibility